 So, if we can change what makes our pancake batter and change what goes into our pancake batter, we can certainly change what goes on top of the pancake.
 Syrup, especially maple syrup (not those sugar-based knockoffs), is timeless and just feels right in so many bad ways, but it’s not the only thing that likes to ride upon hotcake.

-In fact, there are lots of possibilities for capping off a cake, including a healthy smear of nut butter and/or some marmalade, jam or jelly.
+There are lots of possibilities for capping off a cake, including a healthy smear of nut butter and/or some marmalade, jam, or jelly.
 There is whipped cream, which can come from walnuts, coconuts, bananas, or things much more agreeable than dairy.
 Fruit of many a variety, but especially juicy stuff like macerated strawberries provides a familiarly appropriate twist, or there’s getting super creative with herb-infused butter.

 Sorry Canada and Vermont but maple syrup isn’t the final word here.